awsdocs/aws-cost-management-user-guide/doc_source/manage-debit.md

    Routing numbers are always nine digits long\.
 Some banks list the routing number first on a check, and other banks list the account number first\.

 1. For **Bank Account Number**, enter the account number\.
-Account numbers may be up to 17 digits\.
+Account numbers might have up to 17 digits\.
 The account must be an ACH\-enabled checking account at a bank located in the US\.

 1. For **Bank Account Type**, select **Personal** or **Business**\.